Dre Campbell Farm

 4. Lemon Oil

-Ticks also hate the smell of lemon oil.
+Ticks are believed to dislike the scent of lemon oil.
 Therefore, you can mix lemon oil with water and spray it around your home.

 5. Cedar Oil